lovetaneja/elasticsearch/README.md

   Following are the next steps which I want to implement further.

+  1. Make Elastic Search Domain more secure by choosing 'VPC Access' instead of 'Public Access'.
+Configure private VPC, Security Groups, IAM Role and Domain Access Policy.
+Write a Cloudformation template.

-  1. Write more JUnits to increase the code coverage.
+  2. Write more JUnits to increase the code coverage.

-  2. Implement PMD and Checstyle plugins to improve the code quality.
+  3. Implement PMD and Checstyle plugins to improve the code quality.

-  3. Set up Jenkins for Continuous Integration (CI) and Continuous Delivery/Continuous Deployment (CD).
+  4. Set up Jenkins for Continuous Integration (CI) and Continuous Delivery/Continuous Deployment (CD).
 We can use Jenkins Pipeline plugin.

-  4. Containerization: We can use docker.
+  5. Containerization: We can use docker.

-  5. Write shut down script for graceful shutdown of Spring Boot application.
+  6. Write shut down script for graceful shutdown of Spring Boot application.

-  6. Cloudformation template for Amazon Elastic Search.

   7. Pagination and Sorting of API's output.